rebel7580/ESP8266-Alexa_Skills_Thermostat/README.md

 # ESP8266 Alexa Skills Thermostat

+Alexa skill to control HomeVision Thermostat via ESP8266 without opening a router's port/firewall.

+You must have a HomeVision Controller running HomeVisionXL software with the NetIO plug-in and an RCS TX-15B thermostat for this to work.

 This is based on the work of Nassir Malik.
 See his Youtube tutorials at https://www.youtube.com/channel/UCn8v7OzXk7IqRdKZdf14yjA and code at https://github.com/nassir-malik

-Alexa skills to control HomeVision Thermostat via ESP8266 without opening a router's port/firewal.
+TCP code used to talk to the HomeVision system is a modified version from Big Dan the Blogging Man at https://bigdanzblog.wordpress.com/2016/02/09/esp8266arduino-ide-communicating-with-tcp/

 In This project you will be able to control a HomeVision Thermostat via ESP8266 with Alexa skills without opening a firewall port or setuping a revers proxy.